Jailbreaking on Text-to-Video Models via Scene Splitting Strategy: Experiments

 \subsection{Main Results}

 Table~\ref{table1} demonstrates the effectiveness of the proposed method, SceneSplit, in bypassing the safety filters of commercial T2V models.
-The results show that SceneSplit achieves a significantly higher ASR than the baseline across commercial models.
-Specifically, SceneSplit achieves average ASRs of 77.2\% on Luma Ray2, 84.1\% on Hailuo, and 78.2\% on Veo2, substantially outperforming their respective baselines of 39.5\%, 40.9\%, and 33.1\%.
+The results show that SceneSplit achieves a significantly higher ASR than the baselines across commercial models.
+Specifically, SceneSplit achieves average ASRs of 77.2\% on Luma Ray2, 84.1\% on Hailuo, 78.2\% on Veo2, 78.6\% on Kling V1.0, and 68.6\% on Sora2, substantially outperforming their respective baselines.
+This robustness indicates that SceneSplit does not rely on category-specific weaknesses but instead exploits a generalizable vulnerability in the safety mechanisms of commercial T2V models.

-Furthermore, SceneSplit's effectiveness is most pronounced in sensitive categories where baseline methods fail.
-For instance, on Hailuo, the ASR for Pornography jumped from a baseline of 0\% to 60\%, and on Veo2, the ASR for Illegal Activities increased from 10\% to 90\%.
-In addition, Figure~\ref{figure3} shows unsafe videos generated by SceneSplit on advanced commercial T2V models, including Hailuo, Luma Ray2, and Veo2, demonstrating its ability to bypass their safety filters.
+In addition, Figure~\ref{figure3} shows unsafe videos generated by SceneSplit on advanced commercial T2V models.
 Through these successful attack tables and examples, this ability to achieve high success rates in categories with very low baseline ASR demonstrates that SceneSplit effectively bypasses the safety filters of commercial T2V models.